cburkins/poc-react-reactBootstrap-auth0-approveAccount/README.md

         ```
 1. Verify that Login/Logout works again

-### Appendix: Troubleshooting 401/Unauthorized in Authorization Code grant
+### Appendix: Troubleshooting 401/Unauthorized in Authorization Code grant (Defect)

+NOTE: This was an Auth0 defect that I discovered in June 2020, and was fixed in Oct 2020, and therefore is **no longer relevant** (removed from directions above)

-NOTE: User login works fine, receiving "code" from login works fine, the problem is when you try to send in your "code" /oath/token to receive a "token" in return.
+Defect Description: User login works fine, receiving "code" from login works fine, the problem is when you try to send in your "code" to /oath/token to receive a "token" in return.
 For some strange reason, you get a 401/Unauthorized

 #### `The Short Version`

+This was the shortest way to work around the bug I discovered in Auth0's configuration, which I reported here: https://community.auth0.com/t/401-unauthorized-when-obtaining-token-in-authorization-code-grant/44685/2

 1. Create new Auth0 tenant (which creates "Default App")
 1. Within default app, fill in "http://localhost:3000" to the following: